Raphael-Boichot/PC-to-Game-Boy-Printer-interface/README.md

 - Connect the Game Boy Printer to the Arduino and the Arduino to the PC.
 Nothing indicates if wiring is OK, trust yourself;
 - Open [the Octave code](https://github.com/Raphael-Boichot/PC-to-Game-Boy-Printer-interface/blob/main/Octave_Interface/Direct_Converter.m), select the [COM port corresponding to your Arduino board](https://github.com/Raphael-Boichot/PC-to-Game-Boy-Printer-interface/blob/e13f0a8247043a577f75674304a3ea3e64e7e601/Octave_Interface/Direct_Converter.m#L10) and run the code from the GNU Octave Launcher;
 - Enjoy your washed-out pictures !
 - It does not work ?
-Inverse SIN and SOUT and check for some error on serial in Octave console then retry !
+Inverse SIN and SOUT and check for some errors into Octave console, then retry !

 This code prints one packet after the other and uses a fixed timer intervall inbetween packets to let time to the printer to print (while sending inquiry packets to occupy the printer).
-This is the most basic printer protocol implementation possible (on purpose).
+This is the most basic printer protocol implementation possible (aka "damn lazy implementation").

 ## Example of fancy use